DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 There are different ways to proceed for the "data management".

-The easiest way is certainly to use a pynq notebook and the [dma](https://pynq.readthedocs.io/en/v2.6.1/pynq_libraries/dma.html) class of the Pynq library, but this has some limitations.
+The easiest way is certainly to use a pynq notebook and the [dma class of the Pynq library](https://pynq.readthedocs.io/en/v2.6.1/pynq_libraries/dma.html), but this has some limitations.

-That's why I developed a C code that does almost the same thing, but in a lower level, using the standard POSIX libraries ([example](https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html)).
+That's why I developed a C code that does almost the same thing, but in a lower level, using the standard POSIX libraries ([example 1](https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html) and [example 2](https://www.hackster.io/whitney-knitter/introduction-to-using-axi-dma-in-embedded-linux-5264ec)).
 Finally, it is possible to do the same thing as in C but in Python (it may be easier for some people).

 As there are 2 types of memories (PS and PL) that can be used in each case, I will detail the different possibilities.
 Be careful though, not all possibilities are possible, especially with Pynq.

 # General operation of the Vivado design

-todo
+todo : PS->DMA->DAC & ADC->DMA->PS

-pdf : capture

-explications : PS -> DMA -> RF

 # Use Pynq libraries